Mdirfan81/webpack/README.md

 1. npx webpack
 > Used to run the script where it creates a **/dist** folder with **bundle.js** file.
 2. npx webpack --stats detailed
+> Using this can view all the information

 ### 3. Assets
 ```